 Students with SEND may need extra help because of a range of needs.
 The Government sets out 4 areas of SEND:

 - Cognition and Learning: Difficulties within reading, writing or maths.

 - Communication and Language: Difficulties understanding and processing information.

 - SEMH (Social, Emotional and Mental Health): Difficulties include managing relationships and/ or behavior.

 - Sensory/ Physical Need: Difficulties including hearing/ sight impairment or physical disability.

 Every teacher, is a teacher of every student, including those with special educational needs and disabilities.
 We provide a high quality education for all of our students, no matter their abilities.
-Our SEND team includes Vice Principal of Inclusion Mrs J George and our SENDCo Mrs Lea, who oversee Special Educational Needs and Disability provision within the academy.
+Our SENDCo Mrs Lea oversees the Special Educational Needs and Disability provision within the academy.
 Students work closely with our dedicated team of teaching assistants who build relationships and maintain students’ progress throughout the year.

 Just like everything we do, our SEND policy is guided by our co-operative values, and that means:

 - Equal opportunity for all